The Informed Retraction

 What do I have to do to return to UVA after my Honor Leave of Absence?

 The Honor Committee will automatically remove the registration block prior to the end of a Leave of Absence, so that the student may enroll in courses for the coming semester after they have completed their Leave of Absence.
 The Honor Committee will also automatically remove all transcript notations at the conclusion of the Leave of Absence.
-Return from a Leave of Absence does not require any steps by the student.

 I am an international student.
 How will be Informed Retraction & Honor Leave of Absence affect my visa status?